 With an extensive list of qualifications to his name, Ian is an expert in various complex eye conditions and was one of the youngest optometrists in the history of the organisation to be made a fellow of the British Contact Lens Association, meaning his patients are in the safest of hands.

 His post-graduate diploma in Contact Lens Practice paved the way for further study in Independent Therapeutic Prescribing.
 In having this unique qualification, Ian is able to take his patients on the complete journey from clinical assessment and diagnosis to determining the clinical management of their condition and writing the appropriate prescription, where necessary.
-Under Ian’s stewardship, by the end of 2015 Cameron Optometry will become the first practice in Scotland to have three optometrists who can independently prescribe in this way.
+Under Ian’s stewardship, Cameron Optometry recently became the first practice in Scotland to have three optometrists who can independently prescribe in this way.

 Ian takes pride in the team he builds around him and enjoys sharing his knowledge and experience with his colleagues, while also learning from them.
 He invests in market leading equipment to ensure the practice maintains its position as a leader in the field.
 His expertise is highly sought after, with many patients with complex, and often rare, conditions being referred to him for treatment.

-Ian commutes to and from work on his motorbike but away from the practice his young sons, aged four and two, keep him on his toes.
+Ian commutes to and from work on his motorbike but away from the practice his young sons, aged six and four, keep him on his toes.
 He also enjoys going to the gym and running with his wife or taking part in endurance events, such as Tough Mudder with other members of the Cameron Optometry team.

 Clinical lead optometrist